 Drs.
 Selena Chan and Brieze Robinson Keeley, who completed training in summer 2019, now provide integrative care through their own clinics at the Osher Center.
 Dr. Chan is developing integrative psychiatry programs and Dr. Keeley is bridging integrative medicine and palliative care.

 This summer we welcomed our third cohort of clinical fellows, Pritzker Pediatric Fellow Priya Jain, MD, and Barbro and Bernard Osher Fellow Aimee Rowe, MD.

-Applications for next year’s clinical fellowships are due November 1, 2019.
-In addition to our clinical fellowships, the Osher Center is proud to offer a new Faculty Scholars Program for UCSF faculty interested in shorter-term integrative medicine training and Training in Research in Integrative Medicine, an NIH T32 pre- and postdoctoral fellowship program.
+The Osher Center is proud to offer a new Osher Collaborative Faculty Fellowship for faculty interested in integrative medicine training and Training in Research in Integrative Medicine, an NIH T32 pre- and postdoctoral research fellowship program.